liuhuigmail/GrowingBugRepository/framework/bug-mining/README.md

 [Apache Commons Codec](https://commons.apache.org/proper/commons-codec/)
 project.

-Firstly, create text file txt to store the general properties, also you can use [exapmle.txt](https://github.com/liuhuigmail/GrowingBugRepository/blob/main/framework/bug-mining/example.txt)
+Firstly, create text file txt to store the general properties, also you can use [exapmle.txt](https://github.com/liuhuigmail/GrowingBugRepository/blob/main/framework/bug-mining/example.txt).
-Next, define the general properties of the project.
+Next, define the general properties of the project in the file.
 For the Apache Commons Codec project, these are:

 ```bash
 Codec	commons-codec	https://github.com/apache/commons-codec.git	jira	CODEC	/(CODEC-\\d+)/mi	.